 - Social Security tax

-- For 2018, Social Security tax is calculated as your gross earnings times 6.2%.
-For 2018, incomes over $128,400 that have already had the maximum Social Security tax of $7960.80 withheld will not have additional withholding.
-Please note that if you have other wages or employers this calculator does not make any assumptions as to the total Social Security tax withheld for the current year other than the actual inputs for this calculator.
+- **TAX_SOCIAL_SECURITY_MAX** Please note that if you have other wages or employers this calculator does not make any assumptions as to the total Social Security tax withheld for the current year other than the actual inputs for this calculator.
 This tax is also referred to as the Federal Insurance Contributions Act Old Age Survivors and Disability Insurance (FICA OASDI).

 - Medicare tax